azoth-lang/azoth.language.reference/src/capability-expressions.md

 # Capability Expressions

-The [reference capability types](reference-capabailities.md) require some special expressions to work with them.
-However, these also find use with movable types.
+The [capability types](capability-types.md) require some special expressions to work with them.
+However, these also find use with drop types.

 ```grammar
 capability_expression